bhavana-nair/jupyter-ai-personas/jupyter_ai_personas/pr_review_persona/README.md

 # PR Review Persona for JupyterLab

 A specialized pull request review system designed to provide comprehensive code review and feedback in GitHub Pull Requests.
 This system enhances the Jupyter AI extension and leverages AWS Bedrock models for intelligent PR analysis.
 This persona leverages Agno Teams comprising multiple Agno Agents.
-[Agno](https://docs.agno.com/introduction) is a full-stack framework for building Multi-Agent Systems with memory, knowledge and reasoning.
+[Agno](https://docs.agno.com/introduction) is a full-stack framework for building Multi-Agent Systems with memory, knowledge, and reasoning.

-## Work In Progress:
+## Run time note:
 Response is delayed as the persona runs multiple verifications and tests, wait time is between 2 min to 5 min.

 ## Architecture